uclahs-cds/pipeline-call-gSV/README.md

    * Again, do not directly modify the source template CSV file.
 Instead, copy it from the pipeline release folder to your project-specific folder and modify it there.

-3. Update the input csv.
-See [Inputs](#Inputs) for the columns needed.
-All columns must exist in order to run the pipeline.
-An example can be found [here](pipeline/inputs/call-gSV.inputs.csv).
-The example csv is a single germline sample.

 4. The pipeline can be executed locally using the command below:

 ```bash